preciso-in/jenkins-sonarqube-docker/Instructions/CLI-Instructions.md

 echo http://$JENKINS_SERVER_IP:8080/github-webhook/
 ```

-> Select "Pushes" and "Pull Requests" in "Which events would you like to trigger this webhook?" > "Let me select individual events."
+> In "Which events would you like to trigger this webhook?" > "Let me select individual events." > Select "Pushes" and "Pull Requests"

 </details>
 <br/>